 And speaking of James Bond films, not only are they topnotch thrillers and the epitome of escapist entertainment, but for me watching these movies is like browsing a travel brochure to get ideas for my next trip.
 Seeing Chateau d’Anet in the opening sequence of “Thunderball”, made this a must stop during a day excursion from Paris to visit the nearby Claude Monet Gardens at Giverny.
 After seeing Drax’s villa in “Moonraker,” I was driven to the internet to research Vaux Le Vicomte, an amazing palace built by Nicolas Fouquet, the finance minister of Louis XIV.
 The château, which is just outside of Paris, rivals Versailles in both grandeur and opulence.
 And then there is Villa Ephrussi de Rothschilde located on Cap Ferrat on the French Riviera.
-It was used for the interior of Largo’s North African home in “Never Say Never Again” and is now a favorite destination of mine whenever I’m in the South of France.
+The villa was used as the exterior for the art gallery in the Michael Caine and Steve Martin film “Dirty Rotten Scoundrels.”
+It was also used for the interior of Largo’s North African home in “Never Say Never Again” and is now a favorite destination of mine whenever I’m in the South of France.

 But my story has nothing to do with James Bond.
 Nor is it about a destination that was used in a movie or a television series.
 But rather about Gorbio, a tiny hilltop village on the French Riviera, just north of Menton, which to the best of my knowledge, has never been used as a location site for either a movie or TV series.
 But considering its charm, the unspoiled nature of the village and the limited references to the 21st Century, it really should be.